signalfx/signalfx-agent/docs/legacy-filtering.md

        app: bigapp
 ```

-This can be useful for overridding the built-in allow list for metrics.
+This can be useful for overridding the built-in inclusion list for metrics.